 For better or for worse, gone are the days of succeeding based on beer merit alone.
-Today, people want to hear the unique story that brought your company into the business.
+In 2022, people want to hear the unique story that brought your company into the business.
 They want to connect with who you are as a brewery, learn about nuances that make you different, and understand your beliefs and values as a business.

 But it can be challenging to answer the questions: Who are you?
 Who is your brand?
 And how can you visually represent your brewery in a few short words, colors, and illustrations?

 We asked the experts at some of the top beer-focused design agencies around the country to share how they attempt to answer these questions, how to design a brewery logo and what makes the best ones work.
-This article covers the following topics:

 What Is A Brewery Logo?